 GEOL 5313: Geospatial Research Project (3 Credit Hour): In this project-based course, you will design and execute a complete GIS-based analysis - from identifying a concept, question or issue you wish to develop, all the way to final data products and maps.
-Your completed project will demonstrate your mastery of the content in the GIS Specialization and will include: a) Project Proposal - Conceptualize and design your project in the abstract, and write a short proposal that includes the project description, expected data needs, timeline, and how you expect to complete it; b) Project Design - Develop the methodology for your project, which will typically involves finding the data sources, data collection, develop a workflow for processing your data; c): Data Analysis - Processing your data, run it through GIS models in order to get your rough data products, and begin creating your final map products and/or analysis; d) Outputs - Export your map products and write a draft of you report; e) Prepare a 15 minute PowerPoint presentation on your project followed by 5 minutes for discussion for feedback; and f) Complete your project by submitting the final report.
+Your completed project will demonstrate your mastery of the content in the GIS Specialization and will include: a) Project Proposal - Conceptualize and design your project in the abstract, and write a short proposal that includes the project description, expected data needs, timeline, and how you expect to complete it; b) Project Design - Develop the methodology for your project, which will typically involves finding the data sources, data collection, develop a workflow for processing your data; c): Data Analysis - Processing your data, run it through GIS models in order to get your rough data products, and write a draft of you report; e) Prepare a 15 minute PowerPoint presentation on your project followed by 5 minutes for discussion for feedback; and f) Complete your project by submitting the final report.